mayrop/data-analytics-projects/README.md

 where you can use problem_id ∈ [0:7] to evaluate the performance over different instances of the same problem.

 **Purpose**: This agent should be used as a naive baseline.
-Hint: A basic senseless/random agent is already partly provided in lochlomond_demo.py (albeit with output computation of the performance measure...).
+**Hint**: A basic senseless/random agent is already partly provided in lochlomond_demo.py (albeit with output computation of the performance measure...).

 **Requirements**:
 -**Sensors**: None (/random/full; it doesn’t matter...)